blank

 1. (archaic) White or pale; without colour.

-2. Free from writing, printing, or marks; having an empty space to be filled in
+2. Free from writing, printing, or marks; having an empty space to be filled in.

 3. (figurative) Lacking characteristics which give variety; uniform.

-5. Without expression, usually due to incomprehension.
+5. (figurative) Without expression, usually because of incomprehension.

 6. Utterly confounded or discomfited.

-7. Empty; void; without result; fruitless.
+7. Empty; void; without result; fruitless; futile.

 8. Devoid of thoughts, memory, or inspiration.